-- a. the income assessed is greater than the income determined in the return processed u/s 143(1)(a); - b. the income assessed is greater than the maximum amount not chargeable to tax, where no return of income has been furnished;

-- c. the income reassessed is greater than the income assessed or reassessed immediately before such reassessment; - d. the amount of deemed total income assessed or reassessed u/s 115JB or 115JC is greater than the deemed total income determined in the return processed u/s 143(1)(a); - e. the amount of deemed total income assessed u/s 115JB or 115JC is greater than the maximum amount not chargeable to tax, where no return of income has been filed; - f. the amount of deemed total income reassessed u/s 115JB or 115JC is greater than the deemed total income assessed or reassessed immediately before such reassessment; - g. the income assessed or reassessed has the effect of reducing the loss or converting such loss into income. - 5.
-Discuss the power of Principal Commissioner or Commissioner to Grant Immunity from Penalty u/s 273AA.
+- the income assessed is greater than the income determined in the return processed u/s 143(1)(a); - the income assessed is greater than the maximum amount not chargeable to tax, where no return of income has been furnished or where return has been furnished for the first time u/s 148: - the income reassessed is greater than the income assessed or reassessed immediately before such reassessment; - d. the amount of deemed total income assessed or reassessed u/s 115JB or 115JC is greater than the deemed total income determined in the return processed u/s 143(1)(a); - the amount of deemed total income assessed u/s 115JB or 115JC is greater than the maximum amount not chargeable to tax, where no return of income has been filed or where return has been furnished for the first time u/s 148; - the amount of deemed total income reassessed u/s 115JB or 115JC is greater than the deemed total income assessed or reassessed immediately before such reassessment; - the income assessed or reassessed has the effect of reducing the loss or converting such loss into income. - 5.
+Discuss the power of Principal Commissioner or Commissioner to Grant Immunity from Penalty u/s 273AA